Leaf-Agriculture/docs/docs/beta_machines_endpoints.md

 Get the details of machine operations files given a machine id.
 Some fields can be sent as query parameters to filter the machine files, such as:

-- `leafFileId`, to filter by the leafFile ID
+- `leafFileId`, UUID
-- `startTime`, to filter by the exact time of the start of the operation
+- `startTime`, must match exactly the time of the start of the operation, ISO 8601 without timezone
-- `endTime`, to filter by the exact time of the end of the operation
+- `endTime`, must match exactly the time of the end of the operation, ISO 8601 without timezone
-- `originType`, to filter by the origin of the machine file, must be either USER_CREATED, FILE_POOLED or PROVIDER_POOLED
+- `originType`, filter by the origin of the machine file, must be either USER_CREATED, FILE_POOLED or PROVIDER_POOLED
-- `createdAt`, to filter by the exact time of the record creation
+- `createdAt`, must match exactly the time of the record creation, ISO 8601 without timezone
-- `beforeCreatedAt`, filters for records created before the datetime
+- `beforeCreatedAt`, filters for records created before the datetime, ISO 8601 without timezone
-- `afterCreatedAt`, filters for records created after the datetime
+- `afterCreatedAt`, filters for records created after the datetime, ISO 8601 without timezone

 You can also pass some parameters used exclusively for paging through results.
 They are: